OpenSaucedHub/advanced-git-sync/README.md

 gitlab:
   enabled: true
   url: 'gitlab.com' # Optional, defaults to gitlab.com
+  projectId: # optional, but recommended if present, you do not need username and repo
   username: # Optional, defaults to GitHub repo owner
   repo: # Optional, defaults to GitHub repo name
   sync: